brentley/ecsworkshop/content/local-testing/frontend.md

 - We also use a different service discovery name convention when running locally, so we will modify the environment values used to reach the backend services.
 ```

  # this command downloads the existing task definition and extracts the containerdefinition name to be used for service discovery

 nodeservicename=$(aws ecs describe-task-definition --task-definition $(aws ecs list-task-definitions | jq -r '.taskDefinitionArns[] | select(contains ("nodejs"))') | jq -r .taskDefinition.containerDefinitions[0].name)
 crystalservicename=$(aws ecs describe-task-definition --task-definition $(aws ecs list-task-definitions | jq -r '.taskDefinitionArns[] | select(contains ("crystal"))') | jq -r .taskDefinition.containerDefinitions[0].name)

+ # now that we know our service discovery names, we can substitute them into the docker-compose file

 sed -i "s/ecsdemo-nodejs.service:3000/${nodeservicename}:4000/g" docker-compose.ecs-local.yml
 sed -i "s/ecsdemo-crystal.service:3000/${crystalservicename}:3000/g" docker-compose.ecs-local.yml